CoreText/Programmer-s-Notepad-Npp-no-plugin-conflicts-setup-/README.md

 ## Theme

-My preferred theme is `Texter-Light` (because of Compare plugin) and `Twilight-Neon` in the Windows High Contrast and editor's Dark Mode.
+My preferred theme is `Texter-Light` (because of Compare plugin and React JSX better highlight) and `Twilight-Neon` in the Windows High Contrast and editor's Dark Mode.
 If you want to have dark mode in Notepad++ everywhere go to `Language->User Defined Language->Define your language...` and change file extensions for each user defined Dark/Light language in the Extension field.

 ### Some hotkeys